Land reform in Scotland: SNP government (2007–present)

-The Salvesen v Riddell case (2012–2013)
+Salvesen v Riddell case (2012–2013)

 In 2012, a section of the Agricultural Holdings (Scotland) Act 2003 was challenged and suspended by the UK Supreme Court.
 The trigger for this ruling was an appeal by Salvesen, the owner of Peaston Farm near Ormiston.
-The Riddells were tenants in this farm and on a fixed term "limited partnership " tenancy.
-The original bill in the Scottish Parliament limited the ability of landowners to terminate the tenancies of their tenants on such tenancies.
+The Riddells were tenants in this farm and on a fixed term "limited partnership" tenancy.
+The original bill in the Scottish Parliament limited the ability of landowners to terminate such tenancies.
 Initially, the start date of this restriction was set to 4 February 2003.
 This led many landlords, including Salvesen, to terminate the tenancies of their tenants the day before – 3 February 2003.
-A later amendment to section 72 retroactively set the start date of the restrictions to 16 September 2002, which made Salvesen's termination notice ineffective, so that instead of the tenancy being for a fixed period, it could become a tenancy that could last indefinitely after the end of the agreed period, thus completely altering the original deal between them.
+A later amendment to section 72 retroactively set the start date of the restrictions to 16 September 2002, which made Salvesen's termination notice ineffective: instead of the tenancy being for a fixed period, it could become a tenancy that could last indefinitely after the end of the agreed period, thus completely altering the original deal between them.

 Salvesen applied to the Land Court, which rejected his application.
 He then appealed to the Court of Session and obtained permission to apply to the UK Supreme Court.
-His main claim was that section 72 is incompatible with his property rights, the rights guaranteed to him by article 1 of the European Convention on Human Rights.
+His main claim was that section 72 was incompatible with his property rights, guaranteed by article 1 of the European Convention on Human Rights.
 The Supreme Court unanimously allowed the appeal.
-It found that Mr. Salvesen's rights under article 1 were violated by section 72(10) of the 2003 act and that the provision was outside the legislative competence of the Scottish Parliament under the Scotland Act 1998.
+It found that Salvesen's rights under article 1 were violated by section 72(10) of the 2003 act and that the provision was outside the legislative competence of the Scottish Parliament under the Scotland Act 1998.